 If the deceased had an estate plan, there might be a personal representative listed.
 That person would serve as the “executor” of the estate and carry out the last wishes.
 The personal representative also has the right to file a wrongful death suit against the person who caused the victim’s death.

 If there’s no estate plan or the personal representative cannot perform their duties, the court can appoint another person as the personal representative.
-The only family members allowed to pursue a wrongful death case are surviving spouses, adult children, or parents.

 You must have evidence that proves the elements of negligence existed at the time of your loved one’s death: